Barak Eilam: Career

 In 2018, Eilam and NICE acquired Mattersight Corporation for a total of $90 million.
 The company which was a SaaS-based enterprise behavioral analytics software provider, became a subsidiary product offering of NICE following the acquisition.
 During the same year, NICE and Eilam posted a number of positive results regarding company growth.
 These results were mainly focused on two of the company's cloud platforms, CXone and X-Sight.

 Since becoming the CEO of NICE, the company has regularly posted strong financial results.
 Towards the end of 2018, Eilam was interviewed on CNBC, speaking about the success of NICE and the growth it has experienced over recent years.
 Eilam stated that since he had become CEO, the company had experienced a fivefold total addressable market growth in a little over four years at the helm of the company.

 Eilam outlined a strategy on how NICE would further expand in the coming years.
 He believed that by increasing the quality of analytics across all sectors of the business, for both internal and customer requirements, it would create more efficient software.
 He expected NICE to reach a turnover of $2 billion in a short timeframe, with an operating margin of 30%.
 By the end of 2020 the market cap of NICE reached new record high.
 Shared price reached $275, representing a 7-fold increase since he became a CEO.

+In July 2021, Eilam announced that NICE would be acquiring British-based ContactEngine for an undisclosed sum.
+It further pushed NICE's focus on AI, with ContactEngine having the ability to anticipate customer questions and reach out proactively in certain situations with outbound texts.
+NICE soon after launched CXone SmartReach, which included the technology acquired as part of the ContactEngine deal.
+In September 2022, Eilam wrote for FastCompany about the progression of measuring customer experience.
+He was also interviewed by Calcalist in mid-2022, explaining that NICE had "$1.5 billion in our account," which he felt gave NICE an advantage with acquisitions as many competitors would have to fund large deals with debt.
+During the earnings report for the fourth quarter of 2022, Eilam confirmed that NICE Ltd. had reached its target of surpassing $2 billion in annual revenue.
+He stated that this was partly down to a continued growth in of the AI adoption and automation.
+Throughout the entire financial year of 2022, the NICE share price increased 17%.